SSWConsulting/SSW.Rules.Content/rules/ask-open-ended-questions/rule.md

 ---

 The goal of any outbound call is to get the person on the other end of the line involved.
 The way to do this is to employ a knockout combo.
-If you were a boxer, you'd follow up a jab with a cross hook and an uppercut! (the good old one-two-three knockout!).
-If you're a telemarketer you follow the ["Yes Ladder](/build-a-yes-ladder-to-your-outbound-script) up with open-ended questions.
+If you were a boxer, you'd follow up a jab with a cross hook and an uppercut! (the good ole one-two-three knockout!).
+If you're a telemarketer you follow the ["Yes Ladder"](/build-a-yes-ladder-to-your-outbound-script) up with open-ended questions.

 <!--endintro-->